texttheater/xminid/README.md

 xminid
 ======

-A minimal xmonad configuration with panels for Ubuntu 18.04 “Bionic Beaver” and Ubuntu 20.04 “Focal Fossa”.
+A minimal xmonad configuration with panels for Ubuntu 18.04 “Bionic Beaver”, Ubuntu 20.04 “Focal Fossa”, and Ubuntu 22.04 “Jammy Jellyfish”.

 By [Kilian Evang](https://github.com/texttheater).